 The lipsticks that you use on an everyday basis contain harmful heavy metals and preservatives.
 Other than leaching in through the pores on your lips, these heavy metals and other chemicals can also be accidentally ingested.

 Long-term exposure to such substances can cause toxin to build up beyond the “safe” or acceptable limit and even lead to serious medical conditions, including cancer.1

 1. Lead Affects Your Heart And Brain

-When the lead present in lipsticks is absorbed by your body, it is distributed to your blood, soft tissues, and bones.
-If there is an excess quantity of lead in your body, it could affect your heart and cause hypertension (high blood pressure), coronary heart disease, and heart rate variability.2 3
+Most of the lead in our body comes from the air, water, and food.
+Lead from lipsticks and other lip products add to this.
+The risk of lead intake is higher in case of lipsticks or lip products than with other cosmetics because these are often ingested accidentally.
+When the lead is absorbed by your body, it is distributed to your blood, soft tissues, and bones.
+Excess lead affects your heart and causes hypertension (high blood pressure), coronary heart disease, and heart rate variability.2 3

-Additionally, lead in your system can also reduce brain function and affect the nervous system.
+As a neurotoxin, lead can also reduce brain function and affect the nervous system.
 It might, thus, result in memory and concentration problems.
-In fact, extreme lead poisoning has been known to lead to epilepsy, loss of consciousness, and death.4 5
+In fact, extreme lead poisoning has been known to cause epilepsy, loss of consciousness, and even death.4

 3. Preservatives Could Cause Breast Cancer